EC-BingChilling/Summer2023/chapter6.md

 The Prisoner's Dilema has been used for many real world situations.

+_Athlete 2 payoff is right side, Athlete 1 payoff is left side_
 Figure 6.3 Performance-enhancing drugs
 |         |                | **Athlete 2** |        |
 |---------|----------------|------------------|--------|
 |         |                | Don't Use Drugs   | Use Drugs |
 | **Athlete 1** | Don't Use Drugs | 3,3            | 1,4  |
 |         | Use Drugs         | 4,1            | 2,2  |

 _arms races_ : Situations where two competitors use an increasingly dangerous arsenal of weapons to remain evenly matched